 We found there to be considerably more resistance when sliding across multiple hair types.
 It lacks a digital display, a hinge lock, and an auto-shutoff feature.
 It also didn't impress in our temperature accuracy test, showing a max temperature of about 26°F lower than its claimed maximum.
 All in all, we struggled to find a reason to recommend the HSI.

 Why You Should Trust Us

 We rated and scored how smoothly each flat iron slid across different hair types and checked the accuracy of their temperature settings using a digital multimeter and a thermocouple.
 We also assessed how easy and intuitive each product is to operate and compared any additional features.

 Analysis and Test Results

 We divided our hair straightening iron tests into four metrics, each with different tests.
-To compare glide performance, we tried out each iron on a variety of different hair types, as well as tested them side-by-side on hair extensions to assess the impact of the various plates.
+To compare glide performance, we tried out each iron on a variety of different hair types and tested them side-by-side on hair extensions to assess the impact of the various plates.
 We then looked at the claimed temperature range and measured the accuracy at the high end before scoring the different features and functions.
-We were looking for easy-to-use interfaces, ergonomic irons, and automatic safety shut-offs — one of the most essential features, in our minds.
+We were looking for easy-to-use interfaces, ergonomic irons, and automatic safety shut-offs — one of the most essential features, in our opinion.

-We first looked at how effortlessly the plates on each of these flat irons glide across hair.
+We first looked at how effortlessly the plates on each flat iron glide across your hair.
 We based scores on the opinions of our different testers — all with different types of hair — and side-by-side testing with a set of hair extensions.

-Following these top performers, we found the BaBylissPro Nano Titanium also fared very well in our glide performance test.
-Its titanium plates glide almost as well, though we could feel slightly more drag — particularly during the side-by-side test with the hair extensions.
+The BaBylissPRO Nano Titanium also fared very well in our glide performance test, gliding almost as well as the top models, though we could feel slightly more drag — particularly during the side-by-side test with the hair extensions.